kechomartin/Kecho-martin/README.md

 $ research on it .
 $ spend time debugging code .
 $ fail to find the solution .
-$ keep at it because that is what it means to be a developer .
+$ keep at it and you'll eventually learn something new .

 ```